sz1989/SqlFun/Database1/DailyLogs.md

 # What's Next
 - DB
     - inflation_index
-        - change the current_login to modify_by
+        - Change the current_login to modify_by
     - debt_cpi
-        - enable temporal table
+        - Enable temporal table
 - C#
     - Create a test story to make sure